vikaskhullar/Knowledge-Distillation-for-Skin-Cancer-Detection/README.md

 - System suitable for deployment on mobile devices and edge computing platforms

  11. Limitations
+     The future research directions of this work are to explore various hybrid KD approaches that can further enhance the performance of student models.
+The investigation of ensemble teacher models can be done to enhance the robustness and generalization of the student model across various skin lesion datasets.
+Another future direction may include the development and deployment of computation and memory-efficient architectures for real-time deployment on IoT devices and other resource-constrained clinical devices.
-1. Resolution Limitation: 32×32 images may lose subtle dermatological features
+  a.
+Resolution Limitation: 32×32 images may lose subtle dermatological features
-2. Architecture Constraint: Fixed student architecture may not be optimal for all teachers
+  b.
+Architecture Constraint: Fixed student architecture may not be optimal for all teachers
-3. Dataset Bias: Performance dependent on training data diversity and quality
+  c.
+Dataset Bias: Performance dependent on training data diversity and quality
-4. Hyperparameter Sensitivity: Temperature scaling and loss weights not extensively tuned
+  d.
+Hyperparameter Sensitivity: Temperature scaling and loss weights not extensively tuned
-5. Clinical Validation: Not tested on real-world clinical deployment
+  e.
+Clinical Validation: Not tested on real-world clinical deployment